Last Updated on August 24, 2023

 Most of the towns in the Finger Lakes are quiet little towns where everyone seems laid back.
 And that’s its charm.
 No one here is in a rush to do anything.

-The lock was an old-style complicated thing and it took the good part of an hour as inn-owners Marc and Debbie were able to open it so I could get ready for the day.
+I experienced that charm one morning at Hammondsport’s Black Sheep Inn.
+Inadvertently, I locked my bathroom door and could not get into the shower.
+The lock was an old-style, complicated thing, and it took a good part of an hour before the inn owners could open it so I could get ready for the day.

 It was a bit embarrassing, of course.
-But it was something I soon forgot when I sniffed the aromas wafting out of the kitchen.
-Debbie soon had me seated in the cozy dining room.
+But it was something I forgot when I sniffed the aromas wafting out of the kitchen into the cozy dining room.
+Then, over a delicious Tex-Mex Breakfast Crock Soufflé, I chatted with the innkeepers about the five-room octagonal house.
+It’s a beautiful, unique place, built in 1859 and listed on the National Register of Historic Places.

-I had a wonderful stay and right after breakfast set off for Watkins Glen, the town that anchors the southern end of Seneca Lake.
+After our breakfast chat, I set off for Watkins Glen, the town that anchors the southern end of Seneca Lake.
 It was an easy journey from the inn in Hammondsport to Seneca.

 The rolling hillsides reminded me of drawings in a child’s storybook.
-And as I climbed each hill I saw one lake in my mirror, another out front.
-The bucolic setting of farms and forest enveloped me all the way to Watkins Glen.
+As I climbed each hill, I saw one lake in my mirror and another out front.
+The bucolic setting of farms and forests enveloped me all the way to Watkins Glen.

 The Finger Lakes Watkins Glen State Park